Let’s talk about fintech copywriters.

 Finding a Fintech Copywriter You Can Rely On

-Good fintech copywriters will meet deadlines and manage their workloads and schedules so they can deliver various projects on time and on budget.
+Experienced fintech copywriters will meet deadlines.
+They will manage their workloads and schedules.
+And they will deliver various projects on time and on budget.
 They’ll also know how to handle revisions promptly and professionally.

 As with all hiring and recruitment, you may need to make some compromises during your search.
-So here’s what we suggest are the top three traits to focus on, if you’ve got to make some tough decisions between potential writers.
+So here are the top three traits to focus on, if you’ve got to make some tough decisions between potential copywriting partners.

 - An ability to solve complex marketing problems with simple language.